Have you seen the movie Limitless?

 What does this look like?

-- Go for a 20-minute walk around the block
+• Go for a 20-minute walk around the block

-- Hop on your bike or stationary bike for a 30-minute ride
+• Hop on your bike or stationary bike for a 30-minute ride

-- Do a few laps in the pool
+• Do a few laps in the pool

-- Go for a 45-minute run
+• Go for a 45-minute run

-- Sit for a session of lounge-floor yoga
+• Sit for a session of lounge-floor yoga

-- Grab your partner and ....
+• Grab your partner and ....

 The benefits of exercising between study sessions are two-fold: (1) You get the rush of physiological and psychological benefits from the exercise and (2) you take a little mental break from the books, which gives you the energy to tackle the next one.

-4.3.
-Using the Feynman Technique while exercising
+4.2 Using the Feynman Technique While Exercising

 Here’s an awesome study trick that lets you kill two birds with one stone ... practice the Feynman Technique while out on your walk or run!

 Richard Feynman was an American theoretical physicist, known for his work in quantum mechanics.
-He was also a brilliant and ground-breaking teacher who proposed that the best way to learn something is to break it down into its atomic parts—it’s bare, basic conceptual framework—so that you can effectively explain it to a grade 6 student.
+He was also a brilliant and ground-breaking teacher who proposed that the best way to learn something is to break it down into its atomic parts—its bare, basic conceptual framework—so that you can effectively explain it to a grade 6 student.

-While out running or going for a bike ride, you can try this trick by focusing on the material you’ve just covered in your previous study session.
-Try to freely recall everything you’ve studied and “teach it” to an imaginary 6th grader while you don't have the written information in front of you.
+Try to recall everything you’ve studied and “teach it” to an imaginary 6th grader while you don't have the written information in front of you.
 You can do this quietly in your head, under your breath, or even out loud if you don’t give a crap about looking like a crazy person.

 The Feynman Technique (1) reinforces your knowledge by freely recalling the information and “teaching it” to an imaginary child, and (2) identifies areas in which your knowledge is shaky or propped up by assumptions.

-If you want the full scoop on the Feynman Technique, I really encourage you to read Brainscape’s article because it is a powerful tool for consolidating and advancing your understanding of a subject.
 The fact that you can do this while exercising just supercharges the benefits of taking an effective study break.

 Stress is a perfectly natural response of the human body to an environment in which danger is perceived: being stalked by a saber-toothed tiger, the impending bar exam, a girlfriend threatening to dump you for a poster of Ryan Gosling ...